 The Holidays can be a crazy time of year for all of us.
 Between family time, travel, decorating, and shopping it can be hard to find time for yourself.
 In this post we will discuss a couple of quick tips to keep your back and neck healthy this holiday season.
+The first tip focuses on keeping your head on straight and the second and third tips will describe healthy lifting mechanics so you can truly lift with your legs.

 For the Neck